fri-datascience/course_ids/docs/Summarizing-data-02.md

 1. Read Chapter 1 of Tufte's book (see Further reading).
 2. Gather 3-5 statistical plots from popular media and 3-5 statistical plots from scientific research papers.
 Comment on if and how each plot could be improved.
 3. Download the [Football Manager Players](https://www.kaggle.com/ajinkyablaze/football-manager-data/downloads/football-manager-data.zip/2) dataset or use a similarly rich dataset with numerical, binary and categorical variables.
-Use Python or R to demonstrate each of the visualization techniques used in this chapter to provide insights into the data.
+With Python or R demonstrate the application and interpretation of results for each of the visualization techniques from this chapter.